 Originating site means the site at which the recipient is located at the time the service is being provided via the interactive telecommunication system, which may include a recipient’s place of residence, other identified location or other temporary location out- of-state.

-Telehealth Practitioner means:

-A prescribing professional eligible to prescribe buprenorphine pursuant to federal regulations;

-Other staff credentialed or approved by the Offices providing mental health or substance use disorder services consistent with their scope of practice and as authorized pursuant to this section and Article 29G of the public health law.
+Telehealth practitioner means licensed or credentialed staff providing mental health or substance use disorder services consistent with their scope of practice and as authorized pursuant to this section and article 29G of the Public Health Law.

 Recipient means a person who is receiving CCBHC services via telehealth.